nstutelberg/Projects/README.md

   -Light_Dark coefficient of 0.31 is the ratio of the geometric mean for the light group to the geometric mean for the dark group.
 The exponentiated coefficient is also the ratio of the geometric means.
 The expected percent increase in geometric mean from the light group to dark group is 36.18% holding other variables constant, since e^(0.0.30882) = 1.36181722.

-  !-Residual standard error of 0.21 is measuring the quality of the regression fit.
-It's the avg amount that the price will deviate from regression line (536 df).
+  -Residual standard error of 0.21 is measuring the quality of the regression fit.
+It's the average amount that the price will deviate from regression line (536 df).
 Looking for smaller errors on average than the best model previously fitted.
+In my initial model with Shoe Size and no log transformations, the RSE was 81.67.
+The lower RSE in the final model, although log transformed, is a sign of good model fit and that the data points are more closely packed aroudn the fitted regression line.

   -R Squared of 0.3245 shows that our predictors variables are accounting 32.45% of the total variability in the Sale Price of a sneaker.
 This is quite low and means there are other factors that are not incorporated in the model.
 Potential predictor variables to be added in the future are detailed in the Future Analysis section.